VirtoCommerce/vc-module-skyflow/README.md

 }
 ```

-- `Payments:SkyFlow:tokenURI` - url uses for receiving auth token to consume SkyFlow api. (can be taken from credentials.json file downloaded from Skyflow dashboard)
+- `Payments:Skyflow:tokenURI` - url uses for receiving auth token to consume Skyflow api. (can be taken from credentials.json file downloaded from Skyflow dashboard)
-- `Payments:Skyflow:vaultURI` - vault url can be taken from SkyFlow studio click three dots on the vault and select `view details` actions
+- `Payments:Skyflow:vaultURI` - vault url can be taken from Skyflow studio click three dots on the vault and select `view details` actions
 - `Payments:Skyflow:gatewayURI` - URI for invoke outbound connection rules.
 Just need to replace `vault` to `gateway` in the `vaultURI`
-- `Payments.SkyFlow.tableName` - the table name for store credit cards data.
+- `Payments.Skyflow.tableName` - the table name for store credit cards data.
 Default value `credit_cards`
-- `Payments.SkyFlow.PaymentFormAccount` and `Payments.SkyFlow.IntegrationsAccount` - the two service account configuration sections with credentials taken from SkyFlow service account configuration on the previous steps.
+- `Payments.Skyflow.PaymentFormAccount` and `Payments.Skyflow.IntegrationsAccount` - the two service account configuration sections with credentials taken from Skyflow service account configuration on the previous steps.
-- `Payments.SkyFlow.TargetPaymentMethod` -  The payment method being used for authorizing payment by SkyFlow payment method.
-To execute the outbound Payment Service Provider API through SkyFlow connection, create an HttpClient instance  `IHttpServiceFactory.CreateClient("SkyFlow")` and execute the request to the Payment Service API with the tokenized card data.
+- `Payments.Skyflow.TargetPaymentMethod` -  The payment method being used for authorizing payment by Skyflow payment method.
+To execute the outbound Payment Service Provider API through Skyflow connection, create an HttpClient instance  `IHttpServiceFactory.CreateClient("Skyflow")` and execute the request to the Payment Service API with the tokenized card data.
 See code example:
 ```C#
  public override PostProcessPaymentRequestResult PostProcessPayment(PostProcessPaymentRequest request) {